timetoady/timetoady.gihub.io/_posts/2020-9-10-Advanced-Functions.md

 console.log(cousins); // Output: ['Joseph', 'Albert', 'Shelby' 'Jane', 'Justine', 'Alan']
 ```

 If you were to simply `push()` the two example arrays into a new array, you would end up with an array of arrays.
-Doing it in this way makes all the data cleanly accessable in one place.
+Doing it in this way makes all the data cleanly accessible in one place.

 Spread operators also enable you to avoid mutating the original element.
 When you use spread syntax, you create a new object based on the old one(s), instead of a pointer that would effect the old object if the new one were mutated.
 You could also return your new object as mutated by applying some sort of filter or map to them, still without effecting the original(s).